- 1 Dutch presence in the Dutch East Indies

 The colonial order

-Firstly, before we go further, a couple of remarks about the colonial state that Dutch East Indies was, and the sharp lines of demarcation in society between in one hand a small group of privileged Europeans and the like, and on the other hand ‘inlanders’ (in the language of the day) and ‘foreign Easterners’ (Chinese and Arab, among others), that made up the vast majority of the population.
-Where the first fell under European law, the Asians under the authority of their ‘indigenous’ heads and thus had their own legal system.
+Firstly, before we go any further, a couple of remarks schould be made about the colonial state that the Dutch East Indies were, and the sharp lines of demarcation in society between on the one hand a small group of privileged Europeans and those who were designated as their equals, and on the other hand ‘natives’ (in the language of the day) and ‘foreign Easterners’ (Chinese and Arabs, among others), that made up the vast majority of the population.
+Where the first were subject to European law, the Asians were under the authority of their ‘indigenous’ chieftains and thus had their own legal system.

-The question as to whom the first, privileged group belonged, is not as easy as you would first think.
-Expressed simply, someone was from a legal viewpoint a European if his father also was and if he (or she) descended from a legal marriage, or was legally recognized by his (her) natural father or another European man.
+The answer to the question as to who belonged to the first, privileged group, is not as easy as you might think.
+Simply said, someone was legally a European if his father was, and if they were born within wedlock, or were legally recognized by their biological father or another European man.
 This was a very large group.
-Furthermore, the Asiatic wives of European men were also counted as being European.
-That applied to Jews and to the African soldiers of the Royal Netherlands East Indies Army (KNIL), the so-called belanda hitam.
+In addition, Asian wives of European men were also considered European, as well as Jews and African soldiers in the employ of the Royal Dutch East Indies Army (KNIL), the so-called belanda hitam.

-From a legal viewpoint there was no difference between white Europeans (‘totoks’) and Indo-Europeans, that is to say people of mixed European-Asiatic blood who also counted as being part of the European population.
-In practice the chances of ‘Indos’ social success were less great than those of the totoks.
-Furthermore, in the course of the nineteenth century their position seems to have been weakened, although there were enough Indo-European men who were able to work themselves into good positions.
+From a legal viewpoint there was no difference between white Europeans (‘totoks’) and Indo-Europeans, that is to say people of mixed European-Asian descent who were also considered to be part of the European population.
+In practice the chances of ‘Indos’, as the latter were called, to climb the social ladder were limited.
+Furthermore, in the course of the nineteenth century their position seems to have been weakened, although there were enough Indo-European men who were able to gain good positions.

-One good example was Christiaan George Burgemeestre.
-He lived from 1812 to 1895 and both his grandmothers were Asiatic women.
-He joined as a civil servant of the government and reached the high position of secretary to the board of orphanages in Batavia.
-In this position he earned 700 Dutch guilders per month.
-In comparison: an assistant at a residency and a legal clerk for a judge had to make do with 100 guilders per month less.
+One good example of this was Christiaan George Burgemeestre.
+He lived from 1812 to 1895 and both his grandmothers were Asian women.
+He started of as a civil servant and moved on to become secretary to the board of orphanages in Batavia.
+As such, he earned 700 Dutch guilders per month.
+In comparison: an assistant resident and a legal clerk had to make do with 100 guilders per month less.

-The inequality between Europeans and non-Europeans created great societal demarcation lines, it also had major consequences for genealogical research.
-In the burgerlijke stand civil registry of the Dutch East Indies that was implemented in October 1828, only the Europeans were included.
-There was therefore no administration for the registration of births and deaths for the Asiatic population.
+The inequality between Europeans and non-Europeans created important societal demarcation lines, and also has major consequences for genealogical research.
+For example, only Europeans were included In the civil registry of the Dutch East Indies that was introduced in October 1828.
+This means that births and deaths of within the Asian population were initially not recorded.
+As of 1919, Chinese people were included, Indonesians a few years later.

 CBG / Fotocollectie Grullemans-Erades.